The Complete Writer

 - Amazon has a spellchecker.
 Even though you think your manuscript is perfect after the ten proofreadings you’ve gone through, and even though the spellchecker flags exotic place names or unusual proper names, it will catch typos that you missed!
 Every time.
 Be sure to look at the spellchecker’s results and go through each item.

-- Amazon gives you two choices for reviewing the completed .mobi file:
+- Amazon gives you two choices for reviewing the completed .mobi files:

 Your best choice, hands-down, is to download the Kindle reader, then download the .mobi file and read it in your resident Kindle reader.